 Changing/ Adjusting properties

 Whatever control we add to our worksheet, has various properties that determine how it looks and works.
-If Excel is in Design mode, only then you can think of changing/adjusting properties of controls.
-When we create a control in a worksheet, Excel enters in Design mode automatically.
+If Excel is in Design mode, only then you can think of changing/adjusting the properties of controls.
+When we create control in a worksheet, Excel enters in Design mode automatically.

 - At first, you have to make sure that Excel is in Design mode.